spacetelescope/drizzlepac/CONTRIBUTING.rst

 test, so when adding code you will often need to write a new test or add to an existing test to ensure adequate coverage.

-Take a look around at the existing tests for a template - a majority of these tests use a @pytest.fixture to set up a common dataset (usually a very simple ``datamodel`` with some observational parameters and simplified data/dq arrays) for tests in that file, and the test functions themselves set up a scenario to run a pipeline/step under certain conditions, and culminate in a set of assertions that need to pass (or fail if the test is marked as ``xfail``).
+Take a look around at the existing tests - many tests use a @pytest.fixture to set up a common dataset.
+The test functions themselves set up a scenario to run a function under certain conditions, and culminate in a set of assertions that need to pass (or fail if the test is marked as ``xfail``).

 The CI will run the unit tests on your branch when you open a pull